outcoldman/docker-splunk-cluster/README.md

 ##### SHC Deployer

-- Does not require KVStore.
-- Does not require Splunk Web.
-- Does not require Indexing.
-- Does not require DMC app.

 - `INIT_SHCLUSTERING_PASS_4_SYMM_KEY` - set `pass4SymmKey` for Search Head Cluster.
 Defaults to `shclustering-changeme`.
 - `INIT_SHCLUSTERING_SHCLUSTER_LABEL` - set shcluster label.
 Defaults to `shcluster`.

 ##### SHC Member

-- Require KVStore.
-- Require Splunk Web.
-- Does not require Indexing.
-- Does not require DMC app.

 - `INIT_SHCLUSTERING_PASS_4_SYMM_KEY` - set `pass4SymmKey` for Search Head Cluster.
 Defaults to `shclustering-changeme`.
 - `INIT_SHCLUSTERING_MGMT_URI` - set management uri of current server.
 Defaults to `https://$HOSTNAME:8089`.